 If your tenancy started after 1st April 2012, you can only assign your tenancy to your spouse or civil partner.

-The breakdown of a marriage or other close personal relationship can lead to a number of housing problems.
-If you are unable to reach an agreement regarding your tenancy, you may need to seek legal advice.
+The breakdown of a marriage or other close personal relationship can lead to a number of housing issues.
+If you are unable to reach an agreement regarding your tenancy (see Assignment), you should seek legal advice.
 For further information please refer to our “relationship breakdown” leaflet.